 Before an organisation can become a paying client, there are a few engagement steps that are necessary in the B2B sales funnel.

 We have leads at the top of the funnel.
 Meanwhile, you can turn them into prospects and eventually opportunities with a solid lead generating plan.

-Every level of the funnel moves qualified leads into the following stage and eliminates leads that are not a good fit for what you have to offer.
+Every level of the funnel moves qualified leads (Marketing qualified or Sales qualified) into the following stage and eliminates leads that are not a good fit for what you have to offer.
 If you have 100 leads, for instance, perhaps only 50 of them will turn into prospects.
 Additionally, not all of those that do develop into prospects will result in viable business possibilities.

 Only a small number of qualifying opportunities that are prepared to make a purchase from you should remain by the time you reach the bottom of the funnel.
 An organization’s interest in your product or service increases as you move them deeper down your B2B sales funnel.
 This also means that you have a better possibility of closing a deal.